You must use conforming building products on government building projects. It is important for the safety of our buildings and their occupants.

 When using any combustible cladding products (such as some aluminium composite panel (ACP) materials), you must make sure that its use complies with relevant Queensland legislation and the National Construction Code.

-The Queensland Government has commited to not using any polyethlene (PE) core ACP products in government construction projects, even for uses that comply with the current construction code.
+The Queensland Government has committed to not using any polyethylene (PE) core ACP products in government construction projects, even for uses that comply with the current construction code.